-In daily clinical practice the results of laboratory tests assist in decision making.
-Cardiac troponins are a cornerstone in the diagnosis of myocardial infarction (MI).
+In daily clinical practice, the results of laboratory tests assist in decision making. cTns are a cornerstone in the diagnosis of myocardial infarction (MI).
 In patients with signs of myocardial ischemia, acute MI is defined by one troponin concentration > 99th percentile together with a rising or falling pattern[2].
-With increasing sensitivity of cTn assays the rise or fall of cTn concentration in serial blood samples is important to differentiate acute from chronic myocardial injury[17], but the magnitude of increase or decrease has not been determined.
+With increasing sensitivity of cTn assays, the rise or fall of cTn concentration in serial blood samples is important to differentiate acute from chronic myocardial injury[17], but the magnitude of increase or decrease has not been determined.
 With high-sensitivity assays, even minor numerical changes above the 99th percentile cutoff arising from biological and/or analytical variations could prompt important clinical decisions.
 The reference change value (RCV) might aid the interpretation in such small cTn elevations, as it takes both analytical and biological variation into account.
 The RCV describes the maximum size of a difference that can occur by chance[18].
-Thus, a relative change in cardiac troponin that exceeds the RCV is considered clinically significant and may indicate acute myocardial necrosis.
+Thus, a relative change in cTn that exceeds the RCV is considered clinically significant and may indicate acute myocardial necrosis.
 Vasile et al[19] found that, for the Roche hs-cTnT assay, short-term RCV over a 6 h period was 84%.
 Two other groups also evaluated the Roche hs-cTnT assay in healthy individuals and found lower RCV, 62% and 40% respectively[20,21].
-We found that the percentage change is significantly higher after the Yo-Yo IR2 test.
+We found that the percentage change was significantly higher after the Yo-Yo IR2 test.
 The median percentage change 6 h post-exercise exceeded the upper RCV suggested in the studies mentioned above.
 This indicates that the change could be considered clinically significant.
 By the same reasoning, the percentage change in the cycle ergometer test could be explained by biological and/or analytical variation.

 In the present study, the performance time was significantly longer in the cycle ergometer test.
-Therefore, it seems that differences in exercise times had no impact on the hs-cTnT concentration.
+Therefore, it seems that differences in exercise times had no impact on hs-cTnT concentration.
 Also, peak lactate concentration in the cycle ergometer test was not different from the previously observed values in the Yo-Yo IR2 test[10], indicating performance of similar high-intensity exercise in both tests.
 All participants reported leg fatigue as cause of termination in the cycle ergometer test, which might have restricted them from reaching higher HR[22].
-The results showed significantly higher average and peak HR in the Yo-Yo IR2 test, which imply that a Yo-Yo IR2 test is more appropriate than a cycle ergometer test for assessment of cardiovascular demands among floorball players whereas cycle ergometer demands leg muscle strength.
+The results showed significantly higher average and peak HR in the Yo-Yo IR2 test, which indicates that a Yo-Yo IR2 test is more appropriate than a cycle ergometer test for assessment of cardiovascular demands among floorball players whereas cycle ergometer demands leg muscle strength.